munashez98/WinSC/README.md

 # Running WinSC
 WinSC is designed to work from the command line and to take various arguments depending on the command.
+Each command is run with the general command: winsc.exe [...arguments...]

+# Query

+Obtains and displays information about the specified service

+Syntax: query [SERVICENAME]

+# Create

+Creates an entry for a service in the Service Control Manager database.

+Syntax: create [SERVICENAME] [PATH]

+# Describe

+Display the description string for a specified service.

+Syntax: describe [SERVICENAME]

+# Config

+Modifies the value of a service's entries in the registry and in the Service Control Manager database

+Syntax: config [SERVICENAME] [PARAMETER] [VALUE]

+Parameters:
+        start:          configure service start type
+        error:          specify the severity of the error
+        type:           specify service type

+# Start

+Starts a service

+Syntax: start [SERVICENAME]

+# Stop

+Sends a request to stop a service.

+Syntax: stop [SERVICENAME]

+# Failure

+failure [SERVICENAME] [PARAMETER] [VALUE]

+Parameters:
+        reset:          specifies the time after which to reset the failure count to zero if there are no failures
+        reboot:         message to be broadcast to server users before rebooting
+        command:        command-line command to be run when the specified service fails
+        restart:        specifies the length of time to wait before restarting in milliseconds